Select Bus Service: Bx12

 The Bx12 Limited was the first route to be converted into a Select Bus Service line, the Bx12 SBS.
 It was placed into service in June 2008 replacing limited stop service with SBS on this line.
-Both Bx12 Select Bus Service and Bx12 local are based out of the Gun Hill Bus Depot.
+Both Bx12 Select Bus Service and Bx12 local are based at the Gun Hill Bus Depot.
 During late nights, the corridor is served by the Bx12 local service, which operates 24/7.

 A geographically correct map of the Bx12 Select Bus Service route, showing all stations and connections.
 The route is in light blue.